Eureka Prizes Judges

 Sandy Carruthers, Executive Director Strategy, Science and Corporate Services, Department for Environment and Water

-Dr Mark Jacobs, Deputy Director-General, Science and Technology Division, Department of Environment and Science
+Dr Mark Jacobs, Deputy Director-General, Science Division, Queensland Department of Environment and Science

 Dr Mark Jacobs has over 20 years' experience in government leading and managing high performing teams, developing and implementing science and innovation policies, strategies, and programs.
 Before joining government, Mark worked as a research scientist, both locally and internationally, and has maintained strong active industry, university and international networks.
 He has a PhD in science from The University of Queensland and a Postgraduate Diploma in Environmental Management.

-Dr Georgina Kelly GAICD, Executive Director, Science, Economics and Insights Division, NSW Department of Planning and Environment (DPE)
+Dr Georgina Kelly, Executive Director, Science, Economics and Insights, NSW Department of Planning and Environment

 Emeritus Professor Neville Nicholls FAA, Monash University